Embedding surfaces in 4-manifolds: Introduction

 \subsection{Acknowledgements}

-We are grateful to Rob Schneiderman for several insightful comments on a previous draft, and to Allison N.~Miller and Andrew Nicas for helpful conversations.
+We are grateful to Rob Schneiderman and the anonymous referee for several insightful comments on a previous version, and to Allison N.~Miller and Andrew Nicas for helpful conversations.
 Much of this research was conducted at the Max Planck Institute for Mathematics.
 DK was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - GZ 2047/1, Projekt-ID 390685813.
-MP was partially supported by EPSRC New Investigator grant EP/T028335/1 and EPSRC New Horizons grant EP/V04821X/1.
+MP was partially supported by EPSRC New Investigator grant EP/T028335/2 and EPSRC New Horizons grant EP/V04821X/2.